 Delegations may need assistance with fundraising or their budget now that all of their sports may occur in one season.

-We have a few fundraisers throughout the state that delegations can participate in, and many delegations are now at the point where participating in one or two of those fundraisers fulfills their entire yearly budget.
+We have a few fundraisers throughout the state that delegations can participate in.
+Many delegations are now at the point where participating in one or two of those fundraisers fulfills their entire yearly budget.
 We would be happy to talk to any delegation about how to leverage the Plunge and/or Raffle Tickets sales to help your delegation’s budget, and/or brainstorm some other fundraising strategies.

 A longer season will mean more practice time, which would mean more money spent on practice venues.